Motion#

 land ▶

-The hovering? block returns a Boolean indicating whether the drone is maintaining its position (hovering).
+The hovering Boolean block reports whether the drone is maintaining its position (hovering).

 • True — The drone is currently maintaining its position (hovering).